 Examples: Examples of factors that may be considered when determining employee workloads include, but are not limited to: (1) the qualifications, competencies, and experience of the worker, including the level of supervision needed, (2) the scope of services being provided including the work and time required to accomplish assigned tasks and job responsibilities, and (3) service volume, accounting for assessed level of needs of clients at varying stages of the adoption process.

-AS 3: Recruitment and Orientation
+AS 3: Services for Expectant Parents Considering Adoption

-The program conducts outreach, recruitment and orientation activities in a responsive and ethical manner.

-NA The organization provides foster-to-adopt services only.
+The organization engages with expectant parents considering adoption in an honest, responsive, and respectful manner and provides or refers them to appropriate services.

 NA The organization provides home study services only.

 NA The organization provides post-placement and/or post-adoption services only.

+NA The organization provides child-focused recruitment only.

+NA The organization does not work with expectant parents considering or planning for adoption.

 AS 3.01

-The program provides birth or prospective birth parents considering adoption with accurate information about the adoption process and services offered by the program and other organizations and individuals with whom they might work.NA The program does not work with birth or prospective birth parents considering adoption.
+The organization provides expectant parents considering adoption with accurate information about the adoption process and available services, including:

-Examples: Examples of basic information about the process and services can include:

 steps and timelines for the adoption process;

-legal process for adoption and legal rights of each party to the adoption;
+the legal process for adoption and the rights and responsibilities of each party, including expectant parents’ right to legal counsel;

+the selection process for the adoptive family and options for the expectant parents’ level of involvement;

 confidentiality and the range of openness in adoption; and

-availability of post-placement and post-adoption services.
+availability of post-adoption services.

+Examples: Post-adoption services may include: (1) options for independent, unbiased counseling services with adoption-competent professionals and (2) assistance with search and reunion in the future, as applicable.

 AS 3.02

-Upon initial contact with birth parents or prospective birth parents considering adoption, the adoption worker attempts to collect information about:
+Upon initial contact with expectant parents considering adoption, the adoption worker attempts to collect information about:

 immediate needs;